UtrechtUniversity/anonymize-ddp/ReadMe.md

 ### Create additional files

-Before you can run the software, you need to make sure that the main repository folder contains the following items:
+Before you can run the software, you need to make sure that the [src folder](/src) contains the following items:
 * **Facial blurring software**: The *frozen_east_text_detection.pb* software, necessary for the facial blurring of images and videos, can be downloaded from [GitHub](https://github.com/oyyd/frozen_east_text_detection.pb)
 * **Participant file**\*: An overview of all participants' usernames and participant IDs (e.g., participants.csv)